javmah/automail/README.txt

 == Upcoming Features  ==

-1. Email Template.
-2. More Customization Option
+1. More Customization Option
-3. New platforms for Mail Automation
+2. New platforms for Mail Automation

 == Installation ==